zsbinger/Z-Move/README.md

-# Z-Move
+# WorkoutTracker
-A dynamic workout creation and tracking tool  Some design inspriation and code taken from the Teclado course "Web Developer Bootcamp with Flask and Python"
+A dynamic workout creation and tracking tool

+Some design inspriation and code taken from the Teclado course "Web Developer Bootcamp with Flask and Python"